EliasB8/100-days-of-code/log.md

 **Today's Progress**: I sumbitted Assignment 3 @coursera React course, which is on react-redux forms and form validations.
 Only one week module and an assignment left for my certeficate ... so excited.

 **Thoughts**: Keep Learning!!

+### Day 37: August 9, Sunday, 2020

+**Today's Progress**: Learned about redux actions and thunks.
+I also learned about middlewares and async actions.

+**Thoughts**: Shit is getting REAL!!